moul/scanner-poc/README.md

 In all cases the binary execution will generate the ZIP report in your working directory.
 You then can send this ZIP to Bearer.sh.

-### Option 1 - you already have all the repositories locally.
+### You already have all the repositories locally.

 Run the binary passing the list of repository folders